All Episodes

 And there's two ways you do it.

-You do it through the policy, we've talked about that, and then you do it through the people, the nominations and appointments that you make.
+And then you do it through the people, the nominations and appointments that you make.

-But if you can create and craft a woke world in which you become the new progressive North Star that everybody bows down to and says, you know, it was Joe Biden that appointed the first four-star transgender person.
+But if you can create and craft a woke world in which you become the new progressive North star that everybody bows down to and says, you know, it was Joe Biden that appointed the first four-star transgender person.

 It was Joe Biden that appointed the first person of color to be VP and the first LBGTQ person to lead a department.

-All of these things, then he becomes the new savior, the person that everybody has to outdo, and for decades to come, and probably at least a generation, if not two, they look at him as the new FDR.
+And for decades to come, and probably at least a generation, if not two, they look at him as the new FDR.

 And so the judges are part of this.